sagemath/trac_to_gh/Issue 7142.md

 # Issue 7142: We must check if the version of 'tar' found is gnu tar

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/7142

 Original creator: drkirkby